openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-window.md

 setSystemBarProperties(systemBarProperties: SystemBarProperties): Promise&lt;void&gt;

-Sets the properties of the status bar and navigation bar when the window is in full-screen mode.
+Sets the properties of the status bar and navigation bar when the main window is in full-screen mode.
 This API uses a promise to return the result.
+The setting does not take effect for 2-in-1 devices.

 > **NOTE**
 >